MvanSteenbergen/MappingInstability/README.md

 # Folder hierarchy

-./Simulation - Contains the code that I used to run the simulation and
+./Simulation - Contains the code that I used to run the simulation and analysis.
 Subdivided into:

 - ./Code: Contains all the code used to run the simulation and plot the results. `./random_diff.jl` and `./group_diff.jl` contain experiment 1 and experiment 2, and `./analysis.jl` contains making the plots.